1 / 9

 "The Trail to Sunset"

-A Brief History of the Highway
+A Brief History of the Highways over the Cascade Mountains

-By 1867, the Snoqualmie Pass Wagon Road was completed from Rangers Prairie to Easton, providing an alternative route over the Cascades.
+By 1867, the Snoqualmie Pass Wagon Road was completed from North Bend to Easton, providing an alternative route over the Cascades.
 This new road was part of broader infrastructure improvements across the Pacific Northwest to support the growing settler population and agricultural economy.
 Snoqualmie Pass was chosen due to its relatively low elevation, making it more accessible than Yakima or Naches passes.
+As the region expanded, transportation became increasingly critical.

-The 1906 Biennial Report of the State Highway Department emphasized the importance of State Highway No. 7, calling it "the most important trans-mountain road projected."
+The 1906 Biennial Report of the State Highway Department emphasized the importance of State Highway No. 7, calling it; "the most important trans-mountain road projected."
 Crossing the Cascades at Snoqualmie Pass, with an elevation of 3,131 feet, it offered the lowest known pass through the range.
 The new highway promised lighter grades and shorter distances than other routes.
 The report also noted that while some sections of the new highway would follow the old wagon road, much of the original route would be abandoned due to excessive grades, including 25% grades in Kittitas County, which were replaced by gentler slopes of 3% to 5%.

 In 1907, State Road No. 7 was established, running between Renton and Spokane.
 This route incorporated sections of the Snoqualmie Pass Wagon Road, reflecting the importance of Snoqualmie Pass as a central artery for east-west travel.
 That same year, the first automobile successfully crossed Snoqualmie Pass from the eastern side, signaling the start of the automobile era in the region.

 In 1913, the Sunset Highway was designated as a primary state highway, and on July 1, 1915, it was officially opened.
 The original route began at the Pacific Highway in Renton and extended east to North Bend, crossing Snoqualmie Pass and passing through the towns of Easton, Cle Elum, and Ellensburg.
 From Ellensburg, the road continued to Vantage, where a ferry crossed the Columbia River.
-On the eastern side of the river, the road continued north to Quincy, and west to a second ferry crossing of the Columbia.
+On the eastern side of the river, the road continued north to Quincy, and then back westward to a second ferry crossing of the Columbia.

 From there, the highway followed the Old Colockum Road north to Wenatchee.
 Travelers crossed the Columbia River for a third time via a bridge, continuing north to Waterville before heading east to Spokane.
 The 1913 completion of the concrete bridge over Latah Creek in Spokane modernized the route, allowing motorists to bypass the old wagon road and providing a more direct approach to the city.